Total time: 1 hour 30 minutes Difficulty: intermediary

 For the yellow wine sauce

-For finishing
+For the finishing

 Preparation

-1. Preparing banh cuon leaves
+1. Preparing banh cuon sheets

-• Mix the dough : In a bowl, mix the rice flour, tapioca starch, water, salt and oil.
+• Mix the dough : In a bowl, mix the rice flour, tapioca starch, water, salt, and oil.
 Let the dough rest for 30 minutes.

 1. Preparing the filling